The Pixio PX276 is one of the most affordable 27-inch 1440p 144Hz 1ms gaming monitors.

 It features FreeSync with a wide dynamic range, a slim design, and more useful gaming features.

 Want a 144Hz gaming monitor with a 1ms response time speed for the best performance in competitive first-person shooters?

-The Pixio PX276 is the most cost-efficient 144Hz 1ms gaming monitor with the 2560×1440 screen resolution, AMD FreeSync technology, and a gorgeous slim design!
+The Pixio PX276 is one of the most affordable 144Hz 1ms gaming monitors with the 2560×1440 screen resolution, AMD FreeSync technology, and gorgeous slim design!

 The TN panel of the Pixio PX276 display, like all TN panels, has limited viewing angles of 170° horizontally and 160° vertically.